LGBTIQ workers and students have been asked to share their experiences of sexual harassment for a new survey.

 “Importantly, the inquiry will provide employees, employers and all members of the public with an opportunity to participate in developing a solution to ensure Australian workplaces are safe and respectful for everyone.”

 Sexual Harassment Claims welcomes survey

-“From what we know, LGBITQ people can be particularly vulnerable to sexual harassment and discrimination, so I’d encourage anyone who has a story to tell to take part in the survey,” he said.
+“LGBITQ people are particularly vulnerable to sexual harassment and discrimination, therefore, I’d encourage anyone who has a story to tell to take part in the survey,” he said.

 “Sexual harassment is a scourge on our society, and it is through research like this that we can begin to understand the problem, and eventually hopefully eliminate it.”